leonp/leonp.github.io/blog/web/_posts/2016-11-06-titles-excerpts-full-article.md

 description: "A discussion of whether to display just a title, a title and an excerpt or the whole article on a page that lists several articles or blog posts."
 ---

-If you publish blog posts ([or _articles_, if you prefer a more grandiose label](http://mattgemmell.com/on-blogs/)) then you'll also publish at least one post (or article) listing page.
+<p class="f4">If you publish blog posts then you'll also publish at least one listing page.
 How best to display this page?
-What approaches can you use?
+What approaches can you use?</p>

 ## What are you trying to do?